keboola/website/index.md

   block: article-gray-box
   img: "/uploads/boxFullBigger.png"
   headline: You are three steps away from your data goals
-  content: Talk to an expert about your data vision and what you would like to do
+  content: "Talk to an expert about your data vision and what you would like to do
-    with data.
-Get a custom demo that walks you through how to solve your current need.
-Unlock innovation within your organisation.
+    with data. \nGet a custom demo that walks you through how to solve your current need.
+Unlock innovation within your organization."
   ctaname: Talk to a data expert now!
   ctalink: https://keboola.drift.click/88e6ae2f-18d0-4872-9250-183cbe01eba8
   subheadline: ''